felipedmnq/python-learnings/unit_tests/README.md

     pass
 ```

+- To display the available fixtures use `pytest --fixtures <test file>.py`.

 #### Skip tests

 - `@pytest.mark.skip` - The function or class decorated with the skip method will not be tested.